klei1984/max/build.md

 `CMAKE_BUILD_TYPE`: Can be set to `Debug`, `Release`, `RelWithDebInfo` or `MinSizeRel`.
 Only use `Debug` option for the time being.

-### Build on Linux (Ubuntu 22.10)
+### Build on Linux (Ubuntu 23.10, x86 architecture, Debug configuration)

 The user is supposed to have sudo access in a terminal window.
-A fresh install of Ubuntu 22.10 is assumed, e.g. the installable cmake package is 3.24 or newer.
+A fresh install of Ubuntu 23.10 is assumed, e.g. the installable cmake package is 3.24 or newer.

-The first step is to enable the i386 architecture within the package manager so that a 32 bit x86 executable can be built.
-The stock x86_64 build framework will simply fail to work.
+For 32 bit x86 builds the first step is to enable the i386 architecture within the package manager so that a 32 bit x86 executable can be built.
+It is generally recommended to build the application in 64 bit x86-64 mode for a 64 bit operating system.

 ```
 sudo dpkg --add-architecture i386